Curious about the different types of guitar pickups? Here, we walk you through the most common electric, bass, and acoustic guitar pickups.

 Many companies combine a pickup with an in-body microphone.
 These systems offer the most realistic acoustic tone, but they come with a couple of downsides.

-Microphones are significantly more feedback prone, and systems that use microphones are more expensive than other options.
-However, if you want genuine acoustic tone there is definitely enough of a difference between a microphone (or a system which uses a microphone and pickup simultaneously) and a pickup to justify the increase in price.
+Microphones are significantly more feedback-prone, and systems that use microphones tend to be more expensive than other options.
+However, if you want genuine acoustic tone, there is definitely enough of a difference between a microphone (or a system that uses a microphone and pickup simultaneously) and a pickup to justify the increase in price.

-Acoustic guitar pickups are more controversial than electric guitar pickups because acoustic guitar players are generally looking for a reproduction of a tone that already exists.
+Acoustic guitar pickups are often more controversial than electric guitar pickups because acoustic players typically seek a reproduction of a tone that already exists.
 Accuracy in reproduction is generally prized over the pickups’ intrinsic qualities.
-But our view of how accurately a pickup is reproducing our unplugged tone is subjective.
-So we all get different opinions on how well certain types (and even certain models) of pickups perform.
+However, our perception of how accurately a pickup reproduces our unplugged tone is subjective, leading to different opinions on the performance of various different guitar pickups.

-The best advice you can ever get when it comes to acoustic pickups is to keep an open mind.
-And to make your decisions with your ear instead of letting your preconceived notions decide for you.
+The best advice you can ever get when it comes to acoustic pickups is to keep an open mind and make your decisions based on your ear rather than preconceived notions.
 There are pickups that, through careful design and implementation, manage to avoid the pitfalls that plague other pickups of the same type.
 There are also advancements in pickup technology being made all the time.
-So just because you don’t like the tone of a certain pickup now doesn’t mean that will always be the case.
+So, just because you don’t like the tone of a certain pickup now doesn’t mean that will always be the case.

 To see which acoustic pickup systems we recommend, take a look at our guide to The Best Acoustic Guitar Pickups.